 Art, adventure, and nature—if you ask Go Ahead traveler Mary what makes a great tour, these would most certainly be in the mix.
 And if you ask her daughter Shelley?
 Good food and wine!
-Here’s the mother-daughter duo’s story of finding it all on their most recent tour, Chile & Argentina: Patagonia to Buenos Aires.
+Here’s the mother-daughter duo’s story of finding it all on their Chile & Argentina: Patagonia to Buenos Aires tour.

 Embarking on a safari in Kenya, snorkeling in Mexico—Mary and her daughter Shelley have experienced incredible things on journeys around the world, but they’re always planning their next trip.
 So, when they had the opportunity to join Go Ahead’s tour of Chile and Argentina, they jumped at the chance.
 “I like adventure, so to be one of the first travelers to go on that tour was exciting,” Mary said.
 “It’s fun to be first.
 It’s like being an explorer!”